Map out exactly how opportunities come into the business

 |---|---|---|---|---|

-Relationship motion scales when advocates know who to target next.
+Relationship-based growth scales when your advocates know exactly who you want to meet next.

-The first 100 days are a sprint, not the finish.
-Use this block with your leadership team or operating partner to capture what changed, and what gets funded next.
+The first 100 days are a starting point, not the finish line.
+Use these questions with your leadership team to capture what changed, and decide what gets invested in next.

 |---|---|